How to Start a Handyman Business in 2025: 10-Step Guide

 When filling out the business registration form, you’ll be directed to pick a legal entity.
 Here are the options to pick from:

-After completing the business registration document, file the required paperwork and get an Employer Identification Number (EIN) from the IRS website.
-Depending on your jurisdiction, you may also need to get a tax number from the state tax authorities.
+After completing the business registration document, file the required paperwork and get an employer identification number (EIN) from the IRS website.
+Depending on your jurisdiction, you may also need to get a tax number from state tax authorities.

-Pro tip: Get a separate business number to avoid being disturbed by work calls at odd hours.
-Plus, purchase an email hosting that matches your domain name to aid brand recall and legitimacy.
+Pro tip: Get a separate business phone number to avoid being disturbed by work calls at odd hours.
+Also, purchase an email hosting service that lets you have an address that matches your domain name, to aid brand recall and legitimacy.
 It should appear as Yourfirstname@businessname.com

 6. Handle Finances & Accounting

 Poor financial management is the number one reason businesses fail.
-It’s hard to monitor cash flow, track liabilities, and identify when debts pile up when you’re stuck with clipboards and paper packets.
+It’s hard to monitor cash flow, track liabilities, and identify when debts pile up when you’re stuck with clipboards and countless bits of paper.

 This makes it imperative to have a solid accounting system that organizes and consolidates all financial transaction data.
 Such a system makes it easier to file taxes, make the right decisions, and clearly understand your company’s financial health.